 May 2, 2016

 “We know, there are no words,” wrote a recent correspondent, on a different topic.
-There are never enough words to describe an experience of tremendous depth, and still fewer that serve to interpret the striking luminosity of a painting, or the instinctual twist that renders a musical interpretation freshly unique.
+There are never enough words to describe an experience of tremendous depth, the luminosity of a painting, or the instinctual twist that renders a musical performance freshly unique.
 Face to face with art, the artist will tell you to dispense with words.
 The art, alone, beckons you to feel.

 Ingrid Matthews, skilled in both visual and musical arts, is fascinated by color.
 She speaks of differing wavelengths, as they occur in sound and in light, and the captivating quality that emerges as they combine and interact to evoke human sentiment.
 Acclaimed as one of the finest baroque violinists of her generation, Matthews associates audible tones with visual colors and is guided by this chromatic sensibility when she performs.
 As a painter, she imparts a rare musical impulse to her work, creating each composition with the discipline and fortitude of a classical performer versed in improvisation.